lino202/simOmPP/README.md

 ## 🧮 Usage

+Documentation and code comments are currently limited, as this repository was originally developed for internal research purposes within the [BSICoS group](https://bsicos.i3a.es/es/).
+Usability improvements and better documentation are planned — and **community contributions are highly appreciated**!

-Each script accepts a set of command-line arguments.
+In general, each script accepts a set of command-line arguments.
 You can check the [`.vscode/launch.json`](.vscode/launch.json) file for examples of how to run scripts and what arguments they require.
 Also, you can check available options by running:
 ```sh
 python /path-to-script/script.py --help
 ```